Three Steps to Growth

 Can you believe it’s Thanksgiving already?
 The end of the year seems to roll around pretty quickly.
-If you entered 2014 with a resolution, good for you.
+If you began the year with a resolution, good for you.
 If you examined your New Year’s goal and built a plan around it, even better.
-And, if you took ACTION on that plan . . . well congratulations!
-I’ll bet you saw measurable results this year by applying those three very simple, but not so often implemented productivity tools; 1. setting a goal, 2. planning your effort and 3. taking action.
+If you took ACTION on that plan, bravo!
+I’ll bet you saw measurable results this year by applying those three very simple steps: set a goal, plan your effort and take action.

-Our team had a specific, measurable and actionable plan for 2014 — and we worked it:
+Our team had a SMART Plan this year, and we worked it:

-- SIMPLY VIRTUAL™ re-defined its service offering this year.
+- We redefined the company’s service offering this year.
 The initiative involved identifying and working with a branding agency to re-brand, learning to build relationships in a new target market and re-tooling our website.

-- We transitioned completely to the cloud when we deployed Microsoft Office 365.
+- We completed our transition to the cloud, when we deployed Microsoft Office 365.

-- We also realized significant cost savings this year by re-examining relationships with our vendors and evaluating tools and technology we’ve used for years.
+- We realized significant cost savings by re-examining relationships with our vendors and re-evaluating tools and technology we have used for years.

-It’s nasty word, I know. . . but often, with change comes growth.
-Sometimes that means saying goodbye to long held beliefs, learning new ways of “doing” or risking embarrassment when you don’t know the answer.
+Regrettably, even the best laid plans don’t always materialize in the way we envision.
+As you take action, you will encounter c-h-a-n-g-e.
+It’s nasty word, I know.
+But often, change is coupled with growth.
+Sometimes that means saying goodbye to long held beliefs, learning new ways of being and doing or risking embarrassment, when you don’t have all the answers.

-I learned that no matter how many technology tools you have, a team cannot change its culture unless its leadership changes too.
-Managing change isn’t enough.
-We have to lead it.
-To facilitate adoption of new technology, new team members or any other “new”, leaders must form new habits that align with the organization’s direction.
+Through our changes, I learned no matter how many technology tools you have, teams don’t pivot all to themselves.
+“Managing” change just isn’t enough.
+We must lead change.
+To facilitate adoption of any new technology, practice or other change, leaders must embrace new ways of thinking and doing.

-2014 required me to stretch.
-In the past six months, I have taken classes to prepare for the Project Management Professional (PMP) exam, read more books & articles on the subject of Social Media than I care to name and OMG!, asked for help.
+In the past six months, I prepared for and passed the Project Management Professional (PMP) exam, did more reading on the subject of social media marketing than I care to name and more importantly, asked for help.
 With significant travel obligations, I relied heavily on our team to execute in-flight projects successfully.
-As a result, I marveled at the many flawless ways to “skin a cat” and learned (more than ever) that trust is what solidifies teams — virtual or otherwise.
+As a result, I marveled at the many flawless ways to “skin a cat” and learned that trust is what solidifies teams, distributed or otherwise.